 - 4.2.1.
-To apply you need to complete the local authority's (LA) common application form (CAF) and submit this directly to the LA by the deadline, 15 January forms can be found on the Norfolk County Council's Admissions Page or via contacting admissions@norfolk.gov.uk - 4.2.2.
+Applications for the 2024-2025 academic year can be found on www.norfolkadmissions.co.uk - 4.2.2.
+To apply you need to complete the local authority's (LA) common application form (CAF) and submit this directly to the LA by the deadline, 15 January. - 4.2.3.
 All offers of primary places will be made through the local authority (LA).
 The academy will not contact parents about the outcome of their application until the offer from the local authority has been received.
-All offers will be made on the primary national offer day (16 April or the next working day). - 4.2.3.
+All offers will be made on the primary national offer day (16 April or the next working day). - 4.2.4.
 By law, children must start statutory full-time education at the beginning of the term following their fifth birthday.
-Where admission is offered prior to compulsory age, parents may defer their child's entry until later in the academic year. - 4.2.4.
-Children born between 1 September and the end of February may start full-time no earlier than the beginning of the autumn term before their fifth birthday. - 4.2.5.
-Children born between 1 March and 31 August, may start part-time (mornings only) no earlier than the beginning of the autumn term before their fifth birthday and full-time at the beginning of the spring term before their fifth birthday. - 4.2.6.
-Our admissions policy does not allow children to start at the academy earlier than the law requires.
+Where admission is offered prior to compulsory age, parents may defer their child's entry until later in the academic year. - 4.2.5.
+Children born between 1 September and the end of February may start full-time no earlier than the beginning of the autumn term before their fifth birthday. - 4.2.6.
+Children born between 1 March and 31 August, may start part-time (mornings only) no earlier than the beginning of the autumn term before their fifth birthday and full-time at the beginning of the spring term before their fifth birthday. - 4.2.7.
+Our admissions policy allows / does not allow children to start at the academy earlier than the law requires.
 However, the law also allows parents to ask for their child to be admitted but lets them delay the start date until later in the academic year.
 All children must start at the academy by the beginning of the term following their fifth birthday and the place must be taken up by the start of the summer term.
 If a request is made to defer the entry date for a child then the entry the place will be held and will not be offered to another child.